fieldtrip/website/development/guideline/communication.md

 These are to be announced on the website and on twitter.

+To add a news item to the website, please file a pull request adding a new file to the [_posts folder on the website](https://github.com/fieldtrip/website/tree/master/_posts).
+See example files there for how these (markdown) files should be structured.
+The latest files flagged as `categories: [news]` will, when merged, appear on the homepage.

-Whenever a new release is made following automatic code [testing](http://www.fieldtriptoolbox.org/development/testing/), a news item is automatically made that is flagged as `category` release in the header, and sent as pull request to the [website repository](https://github.com/fieldtrip/website/pulls).
+Whenever a new release is made following automatic code [testing](http://www.fieldtriptoolbox.org/development/testing/), a news item is automatically made that is flagged as `categories: [release]` in the header, and sent as pull request to the [website repository](https://github.com/fieldtrip/website/pulls).
 This PR has to be reviewed and summarized for human readability by one of the website editors.
+If merged, the "latest release" section on the homepage will automatically be updated to reflect this.

-The news item for the release also contains a `tweet` element in the header, which can contain up to 280 characters for the tweet that is automatically sent once the news item is merged with the website repository.
+All news items (both "manually created" and those corresponding to new releases) can contain a `tweet` element in the header.
+This can contain up to 280 characters for the tweet that is automatically sent once the news item is merged with the website repository.
 At that moment the news item appears on the website, and a tweet is sent out.

-If you only want to send a tweet, you can make a news item without the `category` line in the page header, but with a `tweet` in the header.
+If you only want to send a tweet, you can make a news item without either `news` or `release` as category in the page header (or without any `categories` line at all), but with a `tweet` in the header.
 Idem for a news item for the website without a tweet: just leave out the `tweet` in the page header and only add the relevant category.

 ## Code changes and commits